top of page

 Gerald Reid

-Gerald's educational background includes a Master's in education with an emphasis on leadership from Nova University, and a Master's in Curriculum and Instruction from Lesley University in Cambridge, Massachusetts.
-Also, he has a bachelor's in music education from Chapman University in Orange, California, an Associate's of Arts from Orange Coast College in Costa Mesa, California, and completed studies for a Master of Music in Education from UNLV (no Comps), Las Vegas, Nevada.
+achievements mirror his diverse professional journey.
+He holds a Master's in Education with an emphasis on leadership from Nova University, a Master's in Curriculum and Instruction from Lesley University in Cambridge, Massachusetts, and a Bachelor's in Music Education from Chapman University in Orange, California.
+His academic journey also includes an Associate of Arts from Orange Coast College in Costa Mesa, California, and completion of studies for a Master of Music in Education from UNLV (no Comps) in Las Vegas, Nevada.

 Tyler Gordon